 In Other Lands is an LGBT mermaid romance with adventure and fantasy.
 The story is about a young boy named Elliot, who discovers magic.
 He gets sucked into a magical world, which is very different from other books because Elliot is unlikeable and a brat.
 He doesn’t make friends easily.
 But in this world, he’s cool, and they like him, which is very unusual.

-Elliot gets the two best friends, which is excellent because he learns all these magical things about fairies, elves, and goblins, and he’s obsessed with finding mermaids.
+Elliot gets the two best friends, which is excellent because he learns all these magical things about fairies, elves, and goblins and is obsessed with finding mermaids.
 Also, he grows up throughout the book, and it is one of the most underrated books ever.
 The audiobook was fantastic.
 I enjoyed it, and I highly recommend it.

 Author: Sarah Rees Brennan